RTSH: Contemporary

 Up to the early 2000s, the journalistic field was represented by experienced iconic personalities such as news anchors Tefta Radi, Roland Roshi, Arben Kamberi, Reiz Çiço, and Arben Mevlani.
 The broadcaster also has exclusive coverage of daily and special proceedings of the Parliament of Albania.

 In 1997, in Albania, educational institutions were temporarily shut down due to the civil unrest.
 As a result, RTSH broadcast instructional programs for the barricaded youth, that made for a substitute to regular instruction.
 RTSH is known also for the vast number of shows for children and adolescents produced each year.

 In 1999, journalists of RTV Pristina were obliged to flee Pristina as the situation in Kosovo was escalating.
 They took temporal refuge in RTSH by anchoring specific news bulletins on their region's situation.

 RTSH owns and operates a vast number of transmitter sites throughout the country such as the Fushe Dajt and Dajt 1613m stations at Mount Dajt in the periphery of Tirana.
 As such, a number of Western radio and TV broadcasters lease the sites to broadcast their own feeds since the 1990s.

-On May 6, 2016 RTSH appointed Thoma Gëllçi as Director General as the position had been vacant for years.
-However, Mr Gellci has recently been detained from the Albanian Special Court on Corruption and Organized Crime (SPAK) for alleged corruption in procurement processes.
+On May 6, 2016, RTSH appointed Thoma Gëllçi as Director General as the position had been vacant for years.
+On 8 October 2021, Mr Gëllçi was detained by the Albanian Special Court on Corruption and Organized Crime (SPAK) for alleged corruption in procurement and public tender processes.
+In February 2025, the European Court of Human Rights ruled that Gëllçi’s pre-trial detention was unlawful.

-A Balkan Insight investigation found that the broadcaster, despite its statutory duty to be impartial, in fact gave disproportionate coverage to the Socialist Party of Albania during the campaign for the 2021 Albanian parliamentary election.
+A Balkan Insight investigation found that RTSH, despite its statutory duty to be impartial, was one of the many local broadcasters which gave disproportionate coverage to the ruling Socialist Party of Albania during the campaign for the 2021 Albanian parliamentary election.